 If you run a snake breeding program, you need a website and to be comfortable selling online.
 It’s the best way to reach potential customers, especially if you breed expensive morphs or rare species.
 But to do that, you have to be comfortable shipping your snakes through the mail.

 Use a strong and secure box when shipping snakes abroad.
-It will need one or two small breathing holes.
-Line and fill the box with an insulating material, and put the snake inside of a small breathable fabric pouch, or a tub with a small hole for air.
-Then, pick one of several companies to ship your snake.
+It will need 1 or 2 small breathing holes.
+Line and fill the box with an insulating material, and put the snake inside a small breathable fabric pouch, or a tub with a small hole for air.
+Then, choose a shipping company.

-You should also make sure to affix a Lacey Act and IATA compliant label to the package.
-Without one, your package could be impounded, and you could be fined, or even face jail time.
+Affix a Lacey Act and IATA-compliant label to the package.
+Without one, your package could be impounded, and you could be fined or face jail.
 Each country also has its own laws that you have to abide by if you ship packages there.
-That’s why it’s so vitally important you ship your snake abroad correctly.
+That’s why it’s vital you ship your snake abroad in a compliant way.

-Shipping a snake abroad isn’t too different from shipping across the country.
+Shipping a snake abroad isn’t too different from shipping snakes domestically.
 The primary difference with international shipping is that it’s going to take longer for the snake to get to its destination, and it’ll cost slightly more money.

 It’s vital that your snake isn’t in transit for too long.
-The longer it takes, the more likely that they’ll get injured or sick.
-You should pick the fastest shipping method available to you.
+The longer it takes, the more likely that it’ll get injured or sick.
+You should select the fastest shipping method available to you.

 Which Box Should You Ship Snakes In?

 Boxes this strong are corrugated.
-You should consider asking an expert, e.g., at a USPS post office, because if you asked at a Target or similar store the person helping you probably wouldn’t know what you’re talking about.
+You should consider asking a USPS post office because, if you asked at a Target or similar store, the person helping you probably won’t know much about shipping reptiles/snakes.

-The box will have to have one or two small airholes, so that your snake can breathe on their long journey.
-The rest of the box will be set up to allow them breathing room, too, but there’s no point if a little air can’t get in.
+The box will need to have one or two small air holes, so that your snake can breathe during its long journey.
+The rest of the box will be set up to allow the snake some extra breathing room.

-The box itself has to be properly labeled, too.
-The Lacey Act specifies that if you’re shipping a snake across state lines or internationally, the box has to be marked so that you can tell what’s inside.
+The box will need to be properly labeled.
+The Lacey Act specifies that if you’re shipping a snake across state lines, or internationally, the box has to be marked so that it’s quick and easy to tell what’s kept inside.

 This is called a Lacey Act label.
 The labeling also has to be IATA compliant.
-IATA stands for International Air Transport Association, and its guidelines apply to airlines that ship reptiles internationally.
-On your label, you’ll need to specify:
+IATA stands for International Air Transport Association, and its guidelines apply to all airlines that ship reptiles internationally.
+On your label, you’ll need to specify the following information:

 - That there are ‘Harmless Live Animals’ inside